Vince Martino

 Vince Martino (born March 19, 1947) is an American football coach.
-Most recently, he served as offensive line coach for the Montreal Alouettes of the Canadian Football League.
-Previously, Martino spent fifteen seasons in NFL Europe, including a stint as head coach of the Hamburg Sea Devils.
+He spent fifteen seasons in NFL Europe, including a stint as head coach of the Hamburg Sea Devils.
+Martino served as offensive line coach for the Montreal Alouettes of the Canadian Football League in 2008.

 Coaching career

 Martino was the head coach in NFL Europe for the Hamburg Sea Devils.
 He took over from Coach Jack Bicknell prior to the 2007 season, after Bicknell retired due to health reason.
 He guided the Sea Devils to a 7–3 record and a World Bowl Championship, defeating the Frankfurt Galaxy 38–27 in World Bowl XV.